bandprotocol/band/docs/datasets/lottery-kovan.md

 ## Key-Value Format

-Similar to other datasets on Band Protocol, data consumers query for financial data by providing an _input key_ in return for an _output value_.
+Similar to other datasets on Band Protocol, data consumers query for lottery data by providing an _input key_ in return for an _output value_.
 We cover the specification in this subsection.

 ### Input Key